What’s the difference between B.A and B.S?

 KEY TAKEAWAY

-Still confused about which undergraduate degree is the right choice for you?
+Still confused on which undergraduate degree is the right choice for you?
 Review the basic differences below.

 Should I get a BA or BS?